 Cervical and Lumbar Radiculopathy TreatmentMany cervical and lumbar radiculopathy conditions can be treated through conservative methods, but some may require surgery to effectively relieve pain and restore function to the joint.
 Your doctor will decide which type of treatment is best for you after a thorough evaluation of your condition.
 Contact Us Today

-Cervical and Lumbar Radiculopathy Diagnosis & Treatment In Englewood, Paramus, and Wayne, New Jersey
+Cervical and Lumbar Radiculopathy Diagnosis & Treatment In Wayne, New Jersey

 Radiculopathy is a spinal condition that results in uncomfortable and often painful symptoms.
 At High Mountain Orthopedics, we can help.
-We aim to make orthopedic care accessible to patients throughout Englewood, Paramus, and Wayne, New Jersey, and the surrounding areas.
+We aim to make orthopedic care accessible to patients throughout Wayne, Nj.
 With our range of effective treatments, we can relieve your pain and help improve your quality of life.